 - Outliers can throw off the slope and lead to skewed predictions

 Linear regression works best when you’re trying to quantify the impact of one specific variable.
-It’s not a fit for every forecasting need, but it’s a great first step when you’re trying to connect the dots between cause and effect.

-Method 3: Moving Averages
+Method 3: Moving Averages in Excel

 Instead of reacting to every twist and turn in your sales numbers, this method looks at a set period, say, the last 3 or 6 months, and averages it out.
 The goal is to spot short-term trends without getting distracted by every bump in the road.